-- (E) If the follow-up DIME is rescheduled the party responsible for the rescheduling (or the paying party when the indigent claimant is responsible for the rescheduling) shall submit the required fee, if applicable, to the DIME physician within ten (10) days of the defaulting event.
+(E) If the follow-up DIME is rescheduled the party responsible for the rescheduling shall submit the required fee, if applicable, to the DIME physician within ten (10) days of the defaulting event.
 The requesting party shall reschedule after the physician receives this fee.
-Rescheduling of the DIME more than once requires a finding of good cause by an ALJ. - (1) Rescheduling fees for a follow-up examination shall be as follows:
+Rescheduling of the DIME more than once requires a finding of good cause by an ALJ.